-Figure 7-7 – Alternative pre-encoding process system utilizing fixed-point high precision processing

 Closed loop pre-encoding conversion – Luma Adjustment

 As mentioned in section 7.1.3, chroma leakage may occur in the NCL representation, primarily due to chroma down-sampling, potentially resulting in objectionable artifacts.
 This section presents an alternative conversion method, which can considerably alleviate this problem.
 This method, which is pixel-wise independent, is called the Luma Adjustment method, and it is basically a closed loop conversion process where the impact of chroma down-sampling, quantization, inverse quantization, and up-sampling, is accounted for during the luma conversion process.
-An example schematic diagram of such a system is presented in Figure 7-8.
+An example schematic diagram of such a system is presented in Figure 7-6.